 The problem with rating scales is that it is very difficult, if not impossible without very careful management, to ensure that a consistent approach is adopted by managers responsible for rating, and this means that performance or contribution pay decisions will be suspect.
-It is almost inevitable that some people will be more generous than others, while others will be harder on their staff.
+It is almost inevitable that some people will be more generous, while others will be harder on their staff.
 Some managers may be inconsistent in the distribution of ratings to their staff because they are indulging in favouritism or prejudice.

 Ratings can, of course, be monitored and challenged if their distribution is significantly out of line, and computer-based systems have been introduced for this purpose in some organizations.
 But many managers want to do the best for their staff, either because they genuinely believe that they are better or because they are trying to curry favour.
 It can be difficult in these circumstances to challenge them.

-The methods available for increasing consistency are described below.
+The basic methods for increasing consistency described below are training, calibration and monitoring.
+More draconian methods of achieving consistency, also described below, are forced distribution and forced ranking.